hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/1.0/docs/overview.md

 ## How to use the CTC Trader Test Support API

-1. Send a traders' message to a customs office using the the [CTC Traders API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0).
-This could be IE014, IE015, IE007 or IE044.
-See [message we support](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/supported-messages.html) for more details.

-2. Inject a customs office response using the Common Transit Traders Test Support API

-3. GET messages for this movement from the CTC Traders API.
-This will include both the sent and injected message.

 You can can use this API for any test scenario you choose.
 It is not connected to the NCTS core.
 It’s up to you to trigger the response messages in the order you require.
 Valid response message types are listed below.

+1. Send message from a trader to the NCTS using the the [CTC Traders API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0).
+This could be IE014, IE015, IE007 or IE044.
+See [message we support](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/supported-messages.html) for more details.

+2. Inject an NCTS response using the Common Transit Traders Test Support API.

+3. GET messages for this movement from the CTC Traders API.
+This will include both the trader and the NCTS messages.

-### Response messages you can Inject
+### Response messages you can inject

 | **Title** | **Description** |**Instruction**
 |------|-------------|----|